abdelrahmanbaher4/personal_portoflio/README.md

 ### It is for learning purpose but will keep improving it
 ### Some website features :-
 * Sementic HTML for SEO Purposes
+* Reusable clean code with meaningful class names as it used in more than a section in the website
 * Responsive CSS to work on all screens
 * Used Google Poppins font
 * Some animations when hovering over elements